 - 5.3.
-The Council's Policy Framework comprises the following list of plans and strategies relevant to its functions, some of which are required by law2 to be decided by the Council, usually on the recommendation of Cabinet:
+The Council's Policy Framework comprises the following list of plans and strategies relevant to its functions, some of which are required by law to be decided by the Council, usually on the recommendation of Cabinet:

-- (a) Children and Young People's Plan
+- (a) Children and Young People's Plan;

-- (b) Crime and Disorder Reduction Strategy
+- (b) Crime and Disorder Reduction Strategy;

-- (c) Plans and alterations that together comprise the Local Plan
+- (c) Plans and alterations that together comprise the Local Plan;

-- (d) Licensing Authority Policy Statement
+- (d) Licensing Authority Policy Statement;

-- (e) Local Transport Plan
+- (e) Local Transport Plan;

-- (f) Youth Justice Plan
+- (f) Youth Justice Plan;

-- (g) Health and Wellbeing Plan
+- (g) Health and Wellbeing Plan;

-- (h) Council Plan
+- (h) Council Plan;

-- (i) Any other plan or strategy required by law or which the Council determines should be designated as a Policy Framework document and adopted or approved by Full Council
+- (i) Any other plan or strategy required by law or which the Council determines should be designated as a Policy Framework document and adopted or approved by Full Council.

 - 5.4.
 Any proposal to amend these plans or adopt policies or take decisions that are not in accordance with them can only be decided by the Council.

 - 5.5.
 There will, however, be a number of supplementary policies, plans, strategies, operating procedures or protocols that sit under these plans, which do not need to be approved by the Council.
 Those supplementary documents can be approved by the relevant committee, Cabinet, Cabinet Member or officer with responsibility for the area of operations concerned.

+- 5.6.
+There will also be occasions where a decision on granting planning permission may need to be made on proposals that are not in accordance with the Local Plan.
+In those instances, the Planning Committee is delegated with authority to take such decisions.